Michaelgathara/symbolic-ai/CS660/README.md

 ## Future Enhancements
 * Taking in input from a csv
-* Adding a time to the project
+* Adding a more useful time slot, start and end time for class
 *